 As well as dead organic material, soil will contain living organisms and plant roots.
 These living things are dependent on the dead organic matter for some of the nutrients they require to survive and grow.
 In addition the organic matter can greatly improve the water holding properties of the soil.
 The organic content of soils is therefore as important as the inorganic content.
 The 'A' horizon, denoted in the adjacent figure , is an example of a high organic soil horizon.
 Notably, the parent material is immediately below this horizon, making it a relatively shallow, poorly formed (or new) soil.

 In temperate climates, an organic layer can easily form a thick, dark, organic horizon at the surface of the soil.
 The high moisture holding-capacity of organic matter, its potential for retaining nutrients, and its ability to maintain a high microbial community makes soils with moderately high organic content very conducive to growing crops.
 The highest economic value soils are usually loams forming deep soil horizons allowing for deep root growth and a high organic content.
 Many soils in tropical climates soils can, paradoxically, be starved of organic matter.
 Despite high plant litter deposition, the high temperature and wet climate supports a very efficient soil microbial community and mesofauna (small invertebrates), which can rapidly consume and transform decaying plant litter to carbon dioxide and more life.
-Such soils can often appear red--a symptom of their oxidized iron content--as in the soil profile to the right, which is devoid of dark organic matter.
+Such soils can often appear red--a symptom of their oxidized iron content--as in the soil profile above, which is devoid of dark organic matter.

 In addition to modifying the properties of inorganic soils, some soils (peats) are composed entirely of decaying plant matter.
 Peat is usually waterlogged and lacking in oxygen which prevents, or slows, the process of decomposition so that over long time periods deep peat soils can develop.
 The unique conditions that create peat soils is also why they are so prized and in need of protection.